src4026/Estedad-MDarvishi/README.md

 ## Modifications

-I will admit that I have not etched a single stroke, all the basic characters of the modifications were already there, I simply mix and matched them for some characters and mapped others.
+I will admit that I have not etched a single stroke, all the basic characters of the modifications were already there; I simply mixed and matched them for some characters and mapped others.

 ### Urdu/Persian Numerals